Umutoniwasepie/Ecowise_travel/README.md

 -Optional User Registration and Authentication: Create an account for a more personalized experience (optional).
 Secure login allows you to manage your profile information (if registered).

---Eco-Friendly Adventure Search: Discover curated eco-friendly adventures based on your preferences.
+-Eco-Friendly Adventure Search: Discover curated eco-friendly adventures based on your preferences.
 Search by destination, activity type, and sustainability criteria.

 -Impact Calculator (Unique Feature!): Estimate the carbon footprint of your planned trips.
 This powerful tool helps you make informed choices and minimize your environmental impact.